Freshman Student Admission

 Applicants intending to pursue a college program in science or engineering who have not completed the recommended mathematics and chemistry units may still be admitted if they satisfy the general admission requirements.
 However, they will be expected to establish proficiency in these areas during their freshman year.

-UM-Dearborn requires all prospective freshmen to submit scores from at least one standardized test: the Scholastic Aptitude Test (SAT) or the American College Test (ACT).
-The student should make certain that the test results are forwarded to the UM-Dearborn Office of Admissions and Orientation (SAT code #1861; ACT code #2074).
+Typically, UM-Dearborn requires all prospective freshmen to submit scores from at least one standardized test: the Scholastic Aptitude Test (SAT) or the American College Test (ACT).
+The student should make certain that the test results are forwarded to the UM-Dearborn Office of Undergraduate Admissions (SAT code #1861; ACT code #2074).
+However, In direct response to the COVID-19 crisis, Fall 2021 applicants will not be required to submit standardized SAT or ACT scores for admission.
+Formal changes to admission policies beyond that cohort will be assessed at a later date.

 The results of standardized achievement tests in specific subject areas are not required as part of the application process.
-However, all new freshmen enrolling at UM-Dearborn, must take the UM-Dearborn English Composition Examination and the Mathematics Placement Examination.
-These exams are for diagnostic and placement purposes.
+Many new freshmen enrolling at UM-Dearborn, must take the Mathematics Placement Examination for placement purposes.
 Placement exams are administered prior a student’s orientation and class registration.

 In order to guarantee a space in an incoming class, a $50 enrollment deposit should accompany the student's affirmative reply on the Admissions Acceptance Form, which is sent to the student at the time of admission.
 The applicant may confirm at any time.
 For the fall semester, the deadline for deposit is May 1.
 Upon registration, this deposit will be applied to tuition/fees for that semester.
 The $50 enrollment deposit is not refundable after May 1 for fall semester admitted students regardless of when the deposit is submitted.